19 February 2020

 The submission date for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) review has been extended to 17 April 2020.

-Professor Graeme Samuel AC, independent reviewer of the EPBC Act, stated that many people who would have been eager to forward a submission have been rightfully focused on providing emergency response and support to the communities and wildlife during the recent bushfire events so extending the closing date was the right thing to do.
+Professor Graeme Samuel AC, the independent reviewer of the EPBC Act, stated that many people who would have been eager to forward a submission have been rightfully focused on providing emergency response and support to the communities and wildlife during the recent bushfire events so extending the closing date was the right thing to do.

 The EPBC Act requires that an independent review be undertaken at least every 10 years.
 The last review was undertaken by Dr Allan Hawke in 2008-2009.
 The thrust of the review is to ensure the legislation is fit for purpose.